ziruihao/fancy-css-workshop/README.md

 ## Reflection Questions
-Don't forget to submit these on Canvas!
+:bulb: *Don't forget to submit these on Canvas!*

 * [ ] Why use CSS to add effects to your site instead of JavaScript?
 When might it be better to use JavaScript?
 * [ ] Why add fancy styling to your site at all?
 When could fancy effects be useful?